Mark Ji Tianxiang: Early life and career

 Ji was born in Jizhou District, Hengshui, Zhili (now Hebei), China in 1834.
 He was a medical doctor and contracted a violent stomach ailment, for which he treated himself with opium.
 This was a routine treatment at the time, but he became addicted to the drug at a time when addiction was considered shameful and gravely scandalous.
 He was a pious Catholic, frequenting the sacrament of Confession and spending time in prayer, attending Mass, and providing free treatment to his patients.
 Despite his frequent confessions, he was denied Absolution by his confessor and consequently could not receive the Blessed Sacrament because his confessor believed he lacked contrition for his addiction.
 He did not receive the Blessed Sacrament for 30 years, but finally after 30 years of being a faithful and regular church-goer, he was able to receive the sacraments.

 Martyrdom

-On 7 July 1900, during the Boxer Rebellion, Ji and 119 other Christians were rounded up and asked to renounce Christianity, but they refused.
-Ji begged the rebels to kill him last so that he could encourage his family to die as martyrs, and so they would not have to die alone.
-He did not renounce his Catholic faith and hence was beheaded.
+On 9 July 1900, during the Boxer Rebellion, Ji and 119 other Christians were rounded up and asked to renounce Christianity, but they refused.
+Ji begged the rebels to kill him last so that he could encourage his family to die as martyrs.
+He remained standing at their side for every one of them until the very last beheading was carried out, so that they would not have to die alone.
+Ji did not renounce his Catholic faith and hence was beheaded.